wp-plugins/instant-feedback/readme.txt

 However, since the widget is being served from our (third-party) server and not yours, there may be instances where the widget will have a delayed appearance.

+8.	**Can I export the reports from the MyEffecto Engagement Analytics Dashboard?**
+No. You can't export the reports in excel and pdf format at the moment.

+9.	**I have added the MyEffecto Feeback Plugin.
+But I can't see the Configuration option in 'Add New Post tab'.**
+Nothing to worry about.
+Simply refresh the page.
+If the problem persists, please write to us at support@myeffecto.com

+10.	**How does MyEffecto recommend articles to my reader?**
+While at the moment, MyEffecto uses only simple 'most rated' mechanisms to push content recommendation; it will use a far sophisticated approach to drive recommendation once the data available with us crosses a certain threshold.
+The recommendation will be based on a proprietary algorithm involving the user feedback, category of the articles, the users behavior, general audience behavior and many other such factors.

-8.	**What is the information I can get through MyEffecto Engagement analytics?**
+11.	**What is the information I can get through MyEffecto Engagement analytics?**
 Till the time we enable login based posting, you can view the following data :

 *	Pageviews per post  (Unique and otherwise)